More than 100 rodent droppings found at Norwood restaurant

 - The next day, the roaches were gone and the restaurant got the all clear to reopen.

-Gubbio's Italian on Baymeadows road is back on our list.
-It didn't have to shut down this time but it failed its most recent inspection.
+Gubbio's Italian on Baymeadows Road is alo back on our list.
+It didn't have to shut down this time, but it failed its most recent inspection.

-- 1 live roach and 4 dead ones were found in the kitchen.
+- One live roach and four dead ones were found in the kitchen.

 - This comes less than a month after it temporarily closed in February for the same problem.